railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

    *Meetings calendar in weekly view*

-In the calendar you distinguish between multi-day events and events that last only for a few hours.
+In the calendar you distinguish between multi-day (recurring) events and events that last only for a few hours.
 Multi-day events have a colored background whereas single events have a colored font.
 Each event has a color that represents the user that created the meeting.
 You can filter the different users by selecting them from the list at the left of the screen.

 To enter a new meeting into the system you can click the day and the hour for a new meeting.
-In the weekly and daily views you can also press the mouse left button on the calendar and slide the mouse along to create an event of several hours.
-Open ERP then opens an entry screen for a new meeting.
+In the weekly and daily views you can also press the left mouse button on the calendar and slide the mouse along to create an event of several hours.
+OpenERP then opens an entry screen for a new meeting.

+You can also add reminders to your meetings and send invitations, either to persons from your own company, partner contacts or external people (just specify the email address directly in the invitation).

 .. figure:: images/crm_meeting_form.png
    :scale: 50